STAFF & VOLUNTEER GENERAL RESPONSIBILITIES

 BACKGROUND CHECKS, AND CERTIFICATION

-Before you participate in any competitions with the Corps, you will be subject to a criminal record check and must complete Boy Scouts of America Youth Protection Certification.
+Before you participate in any competitions, travel events, or off-site activities with the Corps, you will be subject to a criminal record check and must complete Boy Scouts of America Youth Protection Certification every two years.
 This is a mandatory requirement of the Corps.
 Your relationship with the Corps will be determined after the criminal record check is completed, BSA Youth Protection Certification received, reviewed and your association with the Corps approved.
 You have the right to a copy of the criminal record, the right to submit any additional information for consideration, such as a teacher certification, and the right to contest the results of the criminal record.

 Upon request, a prospective employee or independent contractor shall complete the form entitled “Authorization to Release Information and Records.”
 The release should be submitted to the designated representative of the Corps for retention in the prospective employee’s personnel file.